ATI RN

 Correct Answer: A

 Rationale: The correct answer is A: Previous violent behavior.
 This is the best predictor of future violence because past behavior is a strong indicator of future actions.
-Research shows that individuals with a history of violence are more likely to engage in violent behavior again.
-This pattern of behavior is often consistent over time.
+Individuals who have a history of violent behavior are more likely to exhibit violent tendencies again.
 Low self-esteem (

 B), substance use disorder (